Five Guys Named Moe: Production history

 The musical was originally presented at the Cottesloe Theatre.
 Cameron Mackintosh opened it on 14 December 1990 at London's West End Lyric Theatre.
 The original Stratford East cast of Kenny Andrews, Paul J. Medford, Peter Alex Newton, Omar F. Okai, and Dig Wayne, were joined by Clinton Derricks-Carroll replacing Clarke Peters, all transferred with the production where it ran until 4 March 1995.
 It re-opened at the Albery Theatre on 25 May 1995 where it was recorded for commercial DVD with the following cast: Tee Jaye Jenkins, Trent Kendall, Monroe Kent III (Nomax), Jason Pennycooke, Richard D. Sharp and Feruma Williams.
 The production ran with this cast until 13 January 1996.

-There was a successful UK and European tour that followed under the Musical direction of Fiz Shapur.
+There was also a successful UK tour that opened in September 1995 that once again had Charles Augins as Director, this time joined by Steve Hill as Musical Director.
+The tour cast included Jon Clairmont as Nomax, Parrish Collier as Four-Eyed Moe, Robert Grose as No Moe, Paul Hazel as Eat Moe, Horace Oliver as Little Moe and Walter Herron Reynolds III as Big Moe.

 The Broadway production, directed and choreographed by Charles Augins, opened on 8 April 1992 at the Eugene O'Neill Theatre, where it ran for 445 performances and 19 previews.
 The cast included Jerry Dixon, Doug Eskew, Milton Craig Nealy, Kevin Ramsey, Jeffrey D. Sams, and Glenn Turner.